open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ## Step 3: Find optimal parameters

 The FSRS optimizer uses machine learning to learn your memory patterns and find parameters that best fit your review history.
 So, the optimizer requires several reviews to fine-tune the parameters.
+Both reviews that were done before and after enabling FSRS count.

-You can find the optimal parameters for your cards by using the "Optimize" button under the "Optimize FSRS parameters" section.
+You can find the optimal parameters for your cards by using the "Optimize" button under the "FSRS parameters" field.
 The optimal parameters will replace the default parameters automatically.

 In Anki 24.06+, there is no minimum number of reviews required for optimization.
 Based on the number of reviews available, Anki will decide which parameters to optimize.
 In Anki 24.04, at least 400 reviews are required; in older versions, at least 1000 reviews are required.
 If you are using one of those versions and don't have enough reviews across all cards that this preset is applied to, please use the default parameters that are already entered into the "FSRS parameters" field.
 Even with the default parameters, FSRS is better than the default Anki algorithm (SM-2).